KatamariJr/gorm.io/pages/docs/indexes.md

 ## Composite Indexes

-Use same index name for two fields will creates composite indexes, for example:
+Use same index name for two fields will create composite indexes, for example:

 ```go
 type User struct {